 in our relationships, productivity, family, company, or health.

-We have organized information in exactly those five areas, and will allow you to rate, and prioritize, the kind of information you prefer.
+We have organized information in those five areas and decide.sbs will allow you to rate and prioritize information you prefer.

-We now have access to resources and information we can use, bringing us opportunities to lead a happier life, for us and for our families.
+We now have access to resources and information we can use, bringing us opportunities to lead a happier life for ourselves and our families.

-Making good decisions, and the ability to make them, are two of the most important factors for having a good, happy and successful life.
+Making good decisions and the ability to make them are conducive to having a good, happy, and successful life.

-Most importantly, there are particular moments in time in which a decision can determine a large portion of your, or our future.
+Most importantly, there are moments in which a decision can determine a large portion of your or our future.

-What would you be willing to sacrifice, in order to be successful, happy, and have a good life for you and your family?
-Well, it is fairly simple: just focus on making the right decisions, particularly when it counts the most.
-And remember: there are many decisions that cannot be undone, or… it is very difficult, and costly, to fix them later.
+What would you be willing to sacrifice to be successful, happy, and have a good life for yourself and your family?
+It is simple: focus on making the right decisions when it counts the most.
+And remember: many decisions cannot be undone, or it is difficult and costly to fix them later.
 Make the right decisions from your very first attempt.

-That is our purpose at Decide.sbs: giving you information, training, resources, to make the best decisions you can, when it counts.
+That is our purpose at decide.sbs: giving you the information you need to make the best decisions you can when it counts.

-But when it comes to choosing their professional life, they just sort of slide rather than decide.
+But when it comes to choosing their professional life, they sort of slide rather than decide.
 They slide incrementally into a career because someone gave them a job.
-They marry the person whom they happen to be living with.
+They marry the person whom they happen to be living next to.

 — David Brooks, The Second Mountain